Sphinx Organization Timeline

 1998

-The inaugural Sphinx Competition for young Black and Latinx string players takes place with great acclaim and success in Ann Arbor, MI, at the Hill Auditorium.
+The inaugural Sphinx Competition takes place with great acclaim and success in Ann Arbor, MI, at the Hill Auditorium.
 An internationally renowned panel of judges selects two winners, violinists Tai Murray and Christina Castelli, both of whom go on to have successful performance careers.

-The National Symphony Orchestra and Ann Arbor Symphony become the first two orchestras to offer solo performance opportunities to the competition winners, marking the start of Sphinx’s Soloist Initiatives to advance excellence and diversity on stage for soloists.
+The National Symphony Orchestra and Ann Arbor Symphony become the first two orchestras to offer solo performance opportunities to the competition winners, marking the start of Sphinx’s Soloist Initiatives.

 The Sphinx Competition expands to two separate age divisions to meet the high demand and abundance of talent: Juniors (under 18) and Seniors (18-26).

-The Sphinx Symphony Orchestra, a professional all-Black and Latinx orchestra, is assembled to perform in Detroit and Ann Arbor, MI, in partnership with the National Symposium for African-American Artists and Educators founded by Dr. Willis Patterson, Dean Emeritus of the University of Michigan’s School of Music, Theatre & Dance.
+The Sphinx Symphony Orchestra, a one-of-a-kind orchestra comprised of top professionals from around the country, is assembled to perform in Detroit and Ann Arbor, MI, in partnership with the National Symposium for African-American Artists and Educators founded by Dr. Willis Patterson, Dean Emeritus of the University of Michigan’s School of Music, Theatre & Dance.
 Michael Morgan, the Music Director of the Oakland Symphony serves as the inaugural guest conductor.
 The SSO performs its own concert as well as at the Sphinx Competition Finals, alongside Sphinx Competition laureates.
 Members of the inaugural orchestra includes past and present members of the New York Philharmonic, Fort Worth Symphony, St. Louis Symphony, Boston Symphony, and beyond.
-Today, the SSO is the longest-standing symphony orchestra comprising professional Black and Latinx musicians from across the country.

 The Sphinx Symphony Orchestra commissions and premieres its first full-scale work by a living composer, Coleridge-Taylor Perkinson’s Symphony of the Sphinx, with words by poet Nikki Giovanni.
 Willis Patterson’s Ann Arbor-based Our Own Thing Chorale and Detroit’s Brazeal Dennard’s Chorale perform with the orchestra at the premiere, conducted by Dr. Leslie B. Dunner.
 Symphony of the Sphinx was to be the final full-scale work completed by Perkinson who died in 2004.